Error-mitigated quantum metrology via enhanced virtual purification: Results

 In quantum metrology, the standard quantum limit (SQL) describes the error scaling with the number $N$ of utilized encoding channels that is proportional to $1/N$.
 A faster decrease in MSE with $N$ presents a quantum advantage.
 To observe the scaling of ${\rm Bias}(\hat{O})^2$ and ${\rm Var}(\hat{O})$ in $N$, a local single-parameter estimation task is considered.
 Assume that the estimator $\hat{\lambda}$ of $\lambda$ is proportional to $\hat{O}/N$~\cite{PhysRevLett.129.250503,PhysRevA.109.022410}.
+In this case, the values of ${\rm Bias}(\hat{\lambda})^2$ and ${\rm Var}(\hat{\lambda})$ scale as ${\rm Bias}(\hat{O})^2/N^2$ and ${\rm Var}(\hat{O})/N^2$, respectively.
 Let $n=1$, and suppose that the error rates for single-qubit gates and cSWAP gates are 0.001 and 0.05, respectively.
-Fig.~\ref{fig:mse}(a) shows the corresponding results, with the black dashed line representing the noisy scenario without QEM for comparison.
-When $N$ is less than $10^3$, PVCP notably reduces the bias.
+Figure~\ref{fig:mse}(a) illustrates the scaling behavior of ${\rm Bias}(\hat{\lambda})^2$ and ${\rm Var}(\hat{\lambda})$ based on Eqs.~\eqref{eq:main_bias} and~\eqref{eq:main_var_x/y}, with the black dashed line representing the noisy scenario without QEM for comparison.
+When $N$ is less than $10^3$, VCP-PEC notably reduces the bias.
 For $m=2,3$, the variance scaling continues to demonstrate a quantum advantage compared to the SQL, indicated by the grey dashed line.
-However, since $(1-p)^N\approx pN$ for small $p$, when $N$ exceeds $10^3$, the noise-free probability $p_{\rm ideal}$ can no longer dominate the noise channel $\mathcal{E}_{\rm tot}$.
-Therefore, the advantage of single-layer PVCP in bias gradually vanishes, and the corresponding variance reaches its maximum value.
+However, since $(1-p)^N\approx {1-pN}$ for small $p$, when $N$ exceeds $10^3$, the noise-free probability $p_{\rm ideal}$ can no longer dominate the noise channel $\mathcal{E}_{\rm tot}$.
+Therefore, the advantage of single-layer VCP-PEC in bias gradually vanishes, and the corresponding variance reaches its maximum value.